 How do I participate?

 - Visit a LARL library location to sign up for the program or sign up online using this form.

-- Pick up reading logs and a book bag.
+- Pick up reading logs and a book bag at your library.

 - Begin reading!

 - Stop by your local library or LINK Site as you achieve milestones in the program.

 - When you’ve read all 1,000 books, visit the library to celebrate completing the program.

 How long does it take to complete the program?

 Every child and family situation is different.
 Some may finish the program in a few months and others may take a few years.
 There is no rush.

 The only end date is your child’s first day of kindergarten.
 By reading just three stories a day you will have read over 1,000 books in one year.